 My room is up two flights of stairs.
 There is a toilet.

-I charge £45 for a 50 minute session.
+For all sessions, I charge £50 for a 50 minute session.
 I accept payment in cash, bank transfer or cheque.

 The best way to contact me is by email.
 I’ll do my best to answer your enquiry as soon as I can – normally within a couple of days.
 Let me know how you would like me to contact you.

 Ideally, we’ll meet at the same time and place every week, and sessions will normally last 50 minutes.
 In our first session we’ll talk a little bit about what your expectations are, and about the issues that bring you to counselling.
 In this first session, we’ll agree on our boundaries, including, most importantly, the confidentiality of our work.
 We might also think about how long we might plan to work together.
 This first session is a way for us to find out if we’ll be able to work together.

 Once we have agreed to work together, we’ll work on what you want to bring, and I will do my best to build a trusting relationship between us where you can bring anything and everything – even your most frightening and uncomfortable things.
 I think counselling works two ways: firstly when we talk about the thoughts and feelings that have been troubling us, hearing them out loud can make them clearer, and can give us new insights and understandings.

 Secondly, I believe there is something magical and healing about the counselling relationship.
 It is a place where you are fully heard and fully accepted.
 Experiencing this gives us a freedom from judgment, expectations and agendas – a freedom to be our best selves.